berserkware/Random-Code/README.md

 # Random-Code
- this is just some random code, most of it is unfinished.
+ this is just some random code, most of it is unfinished and not working.